VJOA1863/SQL_Retail_Sales_P1/README.md

 ~~~

 **Business Insight:**
-Identifies premium purchases that can be targeted with loyalty programs or personalized offers.
+The presence of multiple high-value transactions across categories highlights opportunities to identify premium customers.
+These customers could be targeted with loyalty programs, personalised offers, or exclusive services to drive repeat high-value purchases.

 ---

 ### 6. Transactions by Gender and Category

 **Business Question:**
-How do transaction volumes differ by gender across categories?
+How are transactions distributed across gender within each category?

 ~~~sql
 SELECT